 The course is accessible via the National Safeguarding Training Portal here:

 Guidance on what to do in order to access the course is available in this document here:

 NB: When entering your Parish name please use the full name or Parish code (available from your PSO).
 E.g St Stephens, Southmead or Benefice and Parish of Southmead, not 'St Stephens'.

-In order to request a C1 Safeguarding Foundation course or an S1 Safer Recruitment course please complete the form and return to email@example.com
+In order to request a C1 Safeguarding Foundation, an S1 Safer Recruitment or a C5 Saferguaridng Refresher course please complete the form and return to email@example.com

 Safeguarding Training Courses provided by the Diocese can be booked here.